E09

 Lectron Internal Power Supply Fault

-Lectron charger shows E09 and does not charge; may appear after a power outage or surge.
+Lectron charger displays E09 and does not charge; this may appear after a power outage or surge.

 Advertisements